thepaqui/42_B2bR_research/RESEARCH_FILE.md

 ### MariaDB

 *MariaDB* is a database manager.
 Its GUI is in **SQL**.
-I installed it, deleted the demo database, created mine and gave myself all rights to manage it.
+I installed it, deleted the template database, created mine and gave myself all rights to manage it.
 To check, use ```mariadb -u <username> -p```, log in, then use ```SHOW DATABASES;```.
 To exit, use ```EXIT;```.

 ### WordPress

-*WordPress* is a low entry level, extensive tool for easily creating webpages.
+*WordPress* is a low entry level, extensive tool made to easily create websites.
 Its configuration file is in ```/var/www/html/wp-config.php```.
 For *WordPress* to work, I opened port *80* for **HTTP**.

 To see your *WordPress* page, enter your server's IP as an adress in your internet browser.
-For me, it was ```127.0.0.1```.